AfricArxiv/hub-and-search-portal/README.md

-# Developing an African hub and search portal for scholarly communication
+# Developing an African hub and search portal for scholarly Publishing
 - owned by the African Science community
 - hosted on African territory
 - open source